MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - [Azure Virtual Network Terminal Access Point (TAP)](https://docs.microsoft.com/azure/virtual-network/virtual-network-tap-overview) is in preview.
 Contact `azurevnettap@microsoft.com` for availability details.

-- Packet capture in Azure Network Watcher is generally available, but captures are limited to a maximum period of 5 hours.
+- Packet capture in Azure Network Watcher is generally available, but captures are limited to a maximum period of five hours.

 **Design recommendations:**